flyteorg/flytesnacks/examples/databricks_integration/databricks_integration/databricks_plugin.md

   my_databricks_job
 ```

-Using Spark on Databricks is incredibly simple and offers comprehensive versioning through a
+Using Spark on Databricks allows comprehensive versioning through a
 custom-built Spark container.
-This built container also facilitates the execution of standard Spark tasks.
+This container also facilitates the execution of standard Spark tasks.

-To utilize Spark, the image should employ a base image provided by Databricks,
+To use Spark, the image should employ a base image provided by Databricks,
 and the workflow code must be copied to `/databricks/driver`.

 ```{literalinclude} ../../../examples/databricks_integration/Dockerfile